-A #TestingParty is an opportunity to test consumer goods in your home (things you and your children might use every day) for neurotoxic metals—including lead, mercury, cadmium and arsenic.
+A #TestingParty is an opportunity to test consumer goods in your home – or your friend’s home (things you and your children might use every day) for neurotoxic metals—including lead, mercury, cadmium and arsenic.

-A bunch of friends get together, each friend brings a bag of things to have tested—kids are welcome and encouraged to have a play space during the party—and hosts usually also have potluck treats. #TestingParties typically last two to three hours (depending on how many friends come and how many things they bring to test).
+At a testing party a bunch of friends get together and each friend brings a bag (or box) of things to have tested.
+Kids are welcome and encouraged to have a play space during the party (lining up a babysitter to corral the kiddos is always great if there are going to be a lot of children there)—and hosts usually also encourage everyone to bring potluck treats. #TestingParties typically last two to three hours (depending on how many friends come and how many things they bring to test).

 Everyone who participates in the #TestingParty chips in to help cover the costs – the main cost for the event is covering the rental of the XRF instrument (which ranges from around $600 to $700 a day to rent.)

 It’s basically a crash course in protecting your family from potential exposure to toxicants commonly found in consumer goods.
 [In fact doctors, nurses, educators and other professionals often get CEUs (continuing education credits) to come hear me speak at public events – so in this forum you get the same information in a much more intimate and personal forum.]

 Here are some more of the logistics for how the parties work:

 - Typically folks chip in $100 for each half-hour of time they would like to use for testing things.

 - Most people participating in a party either chip in $100 or $200.

 - With $100 each, that works out to 6 friends getting together to do a 3-hour party.